-Our number one destination recommendation in Colombia is the Coffee Region, but Bogotá and Medellín are also must sees in this country.
+Our number one destination recommendation in Colombia is the Coffee Region, but Bogotá and Medellín are also must sees in this country, and Cali is a popular salsa destination as well.
 If you have the time to venture further, Villa de Leyva is another great town to add to your Colombia itinerary.

 ➡️ For a list of hotel options in Medellín, we recommend booking your hotel here with Booking.com and clicking the map to search in the best areas.

 Bogotá is the capital and largest city in Colombia, which makes it one of the less safe cities in the country but one that is definitely still worth visiting.
 Traffic is also pretty bad here so choosing the right location is important for safety and convenience.